Why Luxury Consignment Shops Are The New Normal

 There used to be a time when buying used clothing was frowned upon.
 It was thought to to something the poor did out of necessity, rather than a choice.
 But my, how things have changed.

-So many millions of us are searching for vintage treasures that online consignment shops are now an $18 billion industry.
-And this frenzy for what used to be called ‘used clothing’ doesn’t stop there – there’s also a major craze for clothing rental, swapping and swishing – but that’s another story.
-The bottom line is that from funky vintage treasures at cult faves like Rockit to glamorous, pre-loved designer gear at Vestaire Collective, growing numbers of fashionistas are hungry to find a unique piece for a bargain price.
+So many millions of us are searching for vintage treasures that luxury consignment shops are now an $18 billion industry.
+That’s true both online and on the high street.
+And this frenzy for what used to be called ‘used clothing’ doesn’t stop there!
+There’s also a major craze for clothing rental, swapping and swishing – but that’s another story.

 1. Great Value

-2. Authenticity Guaranteed – Sometimes
+2. Authenticity Guaranteed – Usually

-3. Saves Time & Energy
+3. Saving Time & Energy

 Not long ago, vintage shopping was a bit of a pain in the butt, with hours spent searching through musky bins of used clothing in offbeat shops scattered around town.
 But now you can shop for stuff that’s guaranteed to have been cleaned online – and the presentation couldn’t be more lovely!
-Some sites even offer 360 degree views of items, or models wearing them to give you a better idea as to how they may look on you.
-It’s an easier and simpler way to buy, with double the reward when you spot an absolute designer vintage gem!

 4. Way More Unique